Variable Annuity Fraud Attorney

 We prepare and file your Statement of Claim with FINRA, detailing the broker’s misconduct and the damages you have suffered.

-Step 5: Arbitration Hearing
+Step 5: Motions and Hearing

 Step 6: Award and Collection